Hans5958/Domino-English-Translation/README.md

 3. Do your edits there and commit (and push) the changes.
 4. Create a pull request by clicking the "New pull request" button.

-If you are still confused, you can ask me on [the issue board](https://github.com/Hans5958/Domino-English-Translation/issues) or on Discord (`Hans5958#0969`).
+If you are still confused, or you don't want to tinker with the technicalities, you can [write an issue](https://github.com/Hans5958/Domino-English-Translation/issues) or ask me on Discord (`Hans5958#0969`).
 <!-- You can contribute by following these steps.

 1. Fork the master repository.